nicolemunoz99/bikebikebike/README.md

 # About BikeBikeBike
-BikeBikeBike is a full-stack app tracks wear on bicycle components by pulling in a user's ride data (miles and hours) for each of the user's bikes from [Strava](http://strava.com).
+BikeBikeBike is a full-stack app that tracks wear on bicycle components by pulling in a user's ride data (miles and hours) for each of the user's bikes from [Strava](http://strava.com).
 Users create a BikeBikeBike account, sign in to their Strava account and grant BikeBikeBike permissions via OAuth 2.0, which allows the BikeBikeBike to make requests to [Strava](http://strava.com)'s API on the user's behalf.